 We're responsible for all necessary vet expenses.
 Please review our policies listed below.

 DO YOU PROVIDE SUPPLIES?

-We provide food, leashes, collars/harness, bed, medicine, toys, treats, monthly preventatives, and crates for our foster pups to borrow.
+We provide food, leashes, collars/harness, bed, medicine, toys, treats, monthly preventatives, and crates for our foster pups to borrow (or anything else that is necessary for the dog).
 If you have these supplies on hand, that’s wonderful and appreciated!
 We ask all supplies please be returned to HFP when your fostering period is over.

 DO I GET TO PICK MY FOSTER DOG?

 We do our best to match you with a dog that fits your household, experience, and lifestyle.
 Sometimes the nature of Rescue and securing of an animal can be critically urgent, so your most “ideal” foster dog is not currently available, but another one whose life depends on it may need help more.